agstrike/silverstrike/README.md

 If nothing of the above suits you, you can still contribute by opening issues about defects and things that could be improved or request entirely new features that you think would help others.

 More information can be found [here](https://github.com/agstrike/silverstrike/blob/master/CONTRIBUTING.md).

-## Branding

-SilverStrike is derived from the German name Silberschlag.
-Silberschlag is the name of a crater on the moon which is named after a German Scientist.

-SilverStrike is abbreviated as AgStrike or simply AgS.
-SilverStrike is pronounced AgS or SilverStrike.
-An alternative way of writing SilverStrike is `silverstrike` with no capital letters.
-Abbreviations have to be written as mentioned here.